 - The three-year and five-year average annual total shareholder return (TSR) represents the average annual total return earned on an investment in BMO common shares made at the beginning of a three-year and five-year period, respectively.
-The return includes the change in share price and assumes that dividends received were reinvested in additional common shares.
+The return includes the change in share price and assumes dividends received were reinvested in additional common shares.
 The one-year TSR also assumes that dividends were reinvested in shares.

 - Trading-Related Revenues

 - Include net interest income and non-interest revenue earned from on- and off-balance sheet positions undertaken for trading purposes.
 The management of these positions typically includes marking them to market on a daily basis.
-Trading-related revenues also include income (expense) and gains (losses) from both on-balance sheet instruments and interest rate, foreign exchange (including spot positions), equity, commodity and credit contracts.
+Trading-related revenues include income (expense) and gains (losses) from both on-balance sheet instruments and interest rate, foreign exchange (including spot positions), equity, commodity and credit contracts.

 - Value at Risk (VaR)